Vehicle has been Ceramic Coated now what??

 Standard home washing

-• Use a foam gun (optimal) or microfiber wash mitt to soap down the car.
-Rinse it off with a pressure washer (optimal) or hose.
-Dry with clean microfiber towels.
+• Use a foam gun (optimal) or microfiber wash mitt and a 2.5 gallon bucket with quality soap to cover the car.

-Spray ‘n wash self car washes
+Spray ‘n wash self car wash bays

 • Select the high-pressure soap.
-Soap the car down (never use the provided brushes especially on the paint!).
-Rinse car off with the high-pressure rinse.
-Dry with clean microfiber towels.
+Soap the car down (never use the provided brushes especially on the paint!)

 Drying

-Annual Inspections
+Annual or Semi annual Inspections